se-edu/learningresources/contents/data/mysql/MySQL.md

 ## What is MySQL?

+Databases are integral to any commercial software application, and most student side projects as well, whether it is a web app, desktop app or otherwise.
+Though you can choose to just use a text file to store your data, this will not be sustainable as the size of your application (and the data stored) grows.
+This is why there are several dedicated database software packages available today.

 <tooltip content="My Structured Query Language(SQL)">MySQL</tooltip> is a free and open source database software that is currently sponsored and controlled by the [Oracle Corporation](https://www.zdnet.com/article/mysql-why-the-open-source-database-is-better-off-under-oracle/).
 Technically, it is a <tooltip content="Relational DataBase Management System">**RDBMS**</tooltip> that is based on the <tooltip content="Structured Query Language">SQL</tooltip> language and is widely used in many small and big companies.
 According to their [official website](https://www.mysql.com/why-mysql/), this includes companies like Facebook, Google, Adobe, Paytm and Zappos (though they may not be using MySQL exclusively).

 <box type="tip">